 Packaging & Accessories

 The Deva has a relatively similar unboxing experience to the Ananda BT and the Sundara.
 I guess the days of those elaborate leather and wood finished boxes are long gone.
-True, it does save a lot on costs which seem to better put to use on the headphones themselves.
+True, it does save a lot on costs which seem to be better put to use on the headphones themselves.

 From the outside the Deva box is the same design and materials as the Ananda BT, just the graphical external print detail differs.
-It is a standard size headphone box with zero quirks, same as you would see for many a headphone, and honestly, that is a good thing.
+It is a standard size headphone box with zero quirks, the same as you would see for many a headphone, and honestly, that is a good thing.
 Product packaging is more competitive than you think for the marketing dollar.

 Inside it follows the Sundara more than the Ananda BT.
 There is no carry case this time but rather you get the foam and satin overthrow from the Sundara with the headphones firmly inserted in the center.
 To the top, there is a manual, warranty card and just underneath (though still above the headphones), are the accessories which are 2 cables and the Bluemini module.